efracuadras/proceduribility/README.md

 ## Laravel Proceduribility

-Package for a fluent and elegant way to use stored procedures.
+A fluent interface for stored procedures.

 **This project is still on development mode, don't use it on production environment.**